-The Master of Science in software engineering program’s core content assures that graduates possess both breadth and depth of knowledge in software engineering.
-Special topics courses and electives provide students with the opportunity to match their graduate education with their professional goals, from pursuing groundbreaking research, to developing game-changing products.
+The Master of Science in software engineering or data science assures that graduates possess both breadth and depth of knowledge of their program's content.
+Special topics courses and electives provide students with the opportunity to match their graduate education with their professional goals, from pursuing groundbreaking research to developing game-changing products.

 Students in disciplines with a heavy reliance on software applications may be interested in pursuing a minor in software engineering.
 The minor provides a broad view of the software engineering landscape including introductory material and fundamentals in design and process.
 Students deepen their software design skills and learn techniques for working on a productive software engineering team by choosing electives in design or process to gain a deeper understanding of one of these areas, or they may choose to balance their courses for a broad view of both topics.